Leech-Protocol/docs/disclaimer.md

 ### [!badge variant="primary" size="l" text="Smart Contracts Failures"]

 Leech smart contracts are open source, readable, and include tests.
 They are not a direct fork of an existing contract system.
+Two audits of the smart contracts have already been successfully completed by
-Audits of the smart contract are currently in progress, but in any case a successful audit does not guarantee that a new or existing Leech strategy will achieve APY goals or avoid Leech hacks or contracts with which Leech integrates
+Hacken OÜ.
+However, a successful audit does not guarantee that a new or existing Leech strategy will achieve APY goals or avoid Leech hacks or contracts with which Leech integrates
 (Curve, Pancake Swap, Uniswap, Venus, Yieldyak etc.).
+Also be aware that the current version of Leech protocol is a beta version and as such the above risks are even higher.

 Although Leech team has developed most of the source code for the Leech protocol, it does not provide, own or control the Leech protocol,
 which is managed by smart contracts deployed on the BSC blockchain and Avalanche.
 Accordingly, no developer or entity involved in the creation